 - Work with the community to write and maintain a computable phenotype for COVID-19.

 - Write and maintain a series of scripts to execute the computable phenotype in each of four common data models (CDMs): OMOP, ACT, PCORnet, and TriNetX.
 Provide support for sites as they execute these scripts and transmit data.

-Office hours are held on Thursdays from 9:00-10:00 am PT/12:00-1:00 pm ET to answer data sharing questions and address issues.
+Office hours are held every other Thursday from 9:00-10:00 am PT/12:00-1:00 pm ET starting June 10, 2021 to answer data sharing questions and address issues.
 (Regulatory paperwork does not have to be complete to attend.)
 Register Here.

 Connect with Us:

 - Onboard to N3C using the link below.